What To Look For When Reading Food Labels

 1. The Ingredient List

-This is the most important information on the label.
-Manufacturers are required to list all of the ingredients in the product in descending order from the most to the least amount.
+This is the most essential information on the label.
+Manufacturers are required to list all of the ingredients in the product in descending order from the highest to the lowest amount.

 2. Misleading Claims

-Watch for labels that say ‘NO ADDED SUGAR’ as this means that no extra sugar has been added over the legally acceptable amount before required to be stated in the ingredient list.
+Watch for labels that say ‘NO ADDED SUGAR’ as this means that no extra sugar has been added over the legally acceptable amount that is required to be stated in the ingredient list.

 Remember that even if no extra sugar has been added, the food may still contain large amounts of naturally occurring sugars such as fructose, lactose, maltose, honey, molasses, or golden syrup.